 This is because most UK Internet providers can only deliver broadband over the old telephone copper cables.
 Basically, unless there’s fibre network in the area or fibre is installed in the homes, then home owners will be tied to the landline rental charge even if they don’t want to.

 There’s good news though.
-The UK government has committed to expand the fibre network and offer faster speeds, beating the UK average national of 42Mbs.
+The UK government has committed to expanding the fibre network and offer faster speeds, beating the UK average national of 42Mbs.
 This will be a lengthy and costly process likely to take years to come but it’s certainly the way forward.

 For a lot of developers, it’s becoming the norm to look for alternatives to please prospective buyers in the competitive landscape and win sales.
 If a new development is equipped with fibre optic cables, then residents won’t have to commit to a landline.